3 minutes read

 A snap general election

 Following Rishi Sunak’s call for a snap general election, a wash-up occurred where the UK government set about passing any pending bills seen as a priority before Parliament dissolved for the general election.
-Any legislation not passed during this two day window, would not then progress any further through the legislative process and would be halted in its tracks.
+Any legislation not passed during this two day window, wouldn't then progress any further through the legislative process and would be halted in its tracks.

-One of the bills that did not make it through this wash-up period was the Data Protection and Digital Information Bill (the DPDI Bill).
+One of the bills that didn't make it through this wash-up period was the Data Protection and Digital Information Bill (the DPDI Bill).
 The DPDI Bill, among other things, promised to establish the basis in law for a UK Digital Identity and Attributes Trust Framework to provide a clear structure for using and sharing digital identities.

 How has the election impacted the proposed changes to digital identity verification?